Kelach/ATX-Traffic-Incidents-API/README.md

 $ docker-compose down
 ```
 ### Kubernetes
-To run the app on Kubernetes, please use the following commadn:
+To run the app on Kubernetes, please use the following command:
 ```
 $ kubectl apply -f <file_name>
 ```